-More than 780,000 new cases of liver cancer were diagnosed and more than 745,000 related deaths were reported worldwide in 2012 (source: GLOBOCAN 2012), with 63,000 new cases and 62,000 deaths in Europe.
-According to the American Cancer Society, more than 35,000 liver cancer cases will have been diagnosed and 24,000 deaths from this disease reported in the US in 2015.
-Hepatocellular carcinomas (HCC) account for nearly 75% of advanced-stage liver cancers.
+More than 840,000 new cases of liver cancer were diagnosed and more than 781,000 related-deaths were reported worldwide in 2018 (source: GLOBOCAN 2018), with 82,500 new cases and 77,000 deaths in Europe.
+According to the GLOBOCAN 2018 database, more than 40,000 liver cancer cases should be diagnosed in the United States in 2020 and 31,000 deaths should result from this disease.
+Hepatocellular carcinomas (HCC) account for 90% of primitive liver cancers.

 At the early stages of the disease, liver cancer is operable if the patient's liver is sufficiently healthy.
 A liver transplant is another option.
 In the case of approximately 85% of all HCC, i.e., some 450,000 cases worldwide, neither surgery nor transplant is possible.
 For non-operable tumors, other localized therapies may be used such as ablation (destruction of the tumor) or embolization (blocking the tumor's blood vessels).
 Very few treatments are available to treat advanced stage HCC.
-Sorafenib (Nexavar) is the only medicine on the market authorized to treat the disease in non-operable patients or those who are not candidates for other loco-regional therapies.
+Sorafenib (Nexavar') is the only medicine on the market authorized to treat the disease in non-operable patients or those who are not candidates for other loco-regional therapies.

-In 2017, the FDA authorized the use of nivolumab (Opdivo) for patients whose cancer has progressed after treatment with sorafenib.
+In 2017, the FDA authorized the use of nivolumab (Opdivo') for patients whose cancer has progressed after treatment with sorafenib.
 The authorization of this first ICI is an encouraging sign for patients.
 Several clinical trials are underway, including as a first line of treatment.